franciscod/dc-campus-dl/plp/bibliografia.md

   * Introduction to Functional Programming using Haskell.
 R. S. Bird.
 Prentice-Hall, 1998.
   * The implementation of functional programming languages.
 S. L. Peyton Jones.
 Prentice-Hall - C.A.R.
 Hoare Series Editor, 1987.
+  * Hutton, G. (1999).
+A tutorial on the universality and expressiveness of fold.
+Journal of Functional Programming, 9(4), 355-372.
+  * Meijer, E., & Jeuring, J. (1995, May).
+Merging monads and folds for functional programming.
+In International School on Advanced Functional Programming (pp. 228-266).
+Springer, Berlin, Heidelberg.

 ##  Programación Lógica